jiamingluuu/mata35-notes/notes.typ

 #move(dy: 45em,
 [
-  The Notes (_MATA35 Course Notes_) is made solely by the author (Jiaming Lu), students in MATA35H3 - Winter 2024 session may read The Note as reference.
+  The Notes (_MATA35 Course Notes_) is made solely by the author (JiaYan Lu), students in MATA35H3 - Winter 2024 session may read The Note as reference.
-  If you encounter any gaffes, omissions, snafus, kludges, typos, mathos, grammaros, thinkos, brain farts, poor design decisions, historical inaccuracies, anachronisms, inconsistencies, exaggerations, dithering, blather, distortions, oversimplifications, redundancy, logorrhea, nonsense, garbage, cruft, junk, and outright lies, *all of which are entirely Jiaming Lu’s liabilities.* Please feel free to contact with Jiaming once you find mistake in this notes, any help or advise is greatly appreciated.
+  If you encounter any gaffes, omissions, snafus, kludges, typos, mathos, grammaros, thinkos, brain farts, poor design decisions, historical inaccuracies, anachronisms, inconsistencies, exaggerations, dithering, blather, distortions, oversimplifications, redundancy, logorrhea, nonsense, garbage, cruft, junk, and outright lies, *all of which are entirely JiaYan Lu’s liabilities.* Please feel free to contact with JiaYan once you find mistake in this notes, any help or advise is greatly appreciated.

   Students who read the notes should know the followings: